Search

 Believe it or not, Berberine has been around for a while, although its popularity has only increased in the past couple of months.
 In a “tell it to me like I’m five” way, it’s a chemical that can be found in the bark, twigs, leaves, and roots of plants including goldenseal, goldthread, Phellodendron, Oregon grape, and tree turmeric, plus the shrub group, Berberis.

-It’s been used in Ayurvedic and Chinese medicine for years for antimicrobial and antiprotozoal treatments.
-And due to its bright, golden hue, it’s also been used as a dye throughout history.
+It’s been used for years in Ayurvedic and Chinese medicine as an antimicrobial and antiprotozoal treatment.
+Due to its bright, golden hue, it’s also been used as a dye throughout history.

 In a “tell it to me like I’m a rocket scientist” way, Berberine’s primary mechanism is that it may help to stimulate the enzyme adenosine monophosphate-activated protein kinase.
 AMPK is a master regulator of cellular energy homeostasis, which involves a wide range of biological processes, including protein and lipid metabolism and glucose regulation.

 While it’s a yellow, bitter-tasting plant alkaloid, studies feel it has several potential health benefits, including strengthening our hearts, killing bacteria, and reducing swelling.
-And if that wasn’t enough reason for giving it a try, users have additional found benefits for help with diabetes, lowering cholesterol, canker sores (am I the only one that doesn’t dig that word?), burns., and liver disease.
+And if that wasn’t enough reason to give it a try, users have also found benefits for helping with diabetes, lowering cholesterol, canker sores (am I the only one who doesn’t dig that word?), burns, and liver disease.

 But it’s making headlines today because it may help reduce cravings and keep our blood sugar levels in check so we don’t binge eat.
-With the increase in demand for Ozempic (and Wegovy as well), folks that may not want to try the prescription, don’t want to pay the $1,000+ Rx price, or are unable to find it, have been looking for alternatives that provide the same benefits, and Berberine has caused an internet sensation for its similarities.
+With the increase in demand for Ozempic (and Wegovy as well), folks who may not want to try the prescription, don’t want to pay steep Rx price, or are unable to find it have been looking for alternatives that provide the same benefits, and Berberine has caused an internet sensation for its similarities.

 How Does Berberine Work?